Red-bellied black snake

 The red-bellied black snake (Pseudechis porphyriacus) is a species of venomous snake in the family Elapidae.
 The species is indigenous to Australia.
 Originally described by George Shaw in 1794 as a species new to science, it is one of eastern Australia's most commonly encountered snakes.
 Averaging around 1.25 m in total length (tail included), it has glossy black upperparts, bright red or orange flanks, and a pink or dull red belly.
 It is not aggressive and generally retreats from human encounters, but will defend itself if provoked.
 Although its venom can cause significant illness, no deaths have been recorded from its bite, which is less venomous than other Australian elapid snakes.
 The venom contains neurotoxins, myotoxins, and coagulants and has haemolytic properties.
 Victims can also lose their sense of smell.

 Common in woodlands, forests, swamplands, along river banks and waterways, the red-bellied black snake often ventures into nearby urban areas.
 It forages in bodies of shallow water, commonly with tangles of water plants and logs, where it hunts its main prey item, frogs, as well as fish, reptiles, and small mammals.
 The snake is a least-concern species according to the IUCN, but its numbers are thought to be declining due to habitat fragmentation and decline of frog populations.

 Taxonomy and etymology

 The red-bellied black snake was first described and named by English naturalist George Shaw in Zoology of New Holland (1794) as Coluber porphyriacus.
 Incorrectly assuming it was harmless and not venomous, he wrote, "This beautiful snake, which appears to be unprovided with tubular teeth or fangs, and consequently not of a venomous nature, is three, sometimes four, feet in nature."
 The specific name, porphyriacus, is derived from the Greek porphyrous, which can mean "dark purple", "red-purple" or "beauteous".
-It was the first Australian elapid snake described.
+It was the first Australian elapid described.
 The syntype is presumed lost.
 French naturalist Bernard Germain de Lacépède described it under the name Trimeresurus leptocephalus in 1804.
 His countryman René Lesson described it as Acanthophis tortor in 1826.
 German biologist Hermann Schlegel felt it was allied with cobras and called it Naja porphyrica in 1837.